jlinoff/my-mac-setup/README.md

 All of these are awesome [open container initiative](https://opencontainers.org/) (OCI) projects.

-I use docker for many personal projects so the change to the user subscription model that takes effect on January 31, 2022 does not affect me.
+I use docker for many personal projects so the change to the user subscription model that took effect on January 31, 2022 does not affect me.
 The UI interface is pretty nifty.

 And even though [podman](https://podman.io/) bind mounts do not work on MacOS, I have used `podman` and shared files by creating a volume that allows me to copy data in and out of containers.
 Once the volume mount